-The Copernican Planetarium and Observatory offers free programming to the general public and the Central community, including classes, clubs, schools, and community groups.
-This includes planetarium shows, observing sessions, and other special events.
-The Planetarium and Observatory are housed in the Earth and Space Sciences Department, which offers a B.S. in Earth Science and minors in Astronomy and Astrobiology.
+The Copernican Planetarium and Observatory offers free programming to the Central community, school groups of all ages – public, private, and homeschools, community, and special interest groups.
+The planetarium and observatory are housed in the Earth and Space Sciences Department, which offers a B.S. in Earth Science and minors in Astronomy and Astrobiology.

 Our Facilities

-The planetarium is located on the main (2nd) floor of Nicolaus Copernicus Hall (room 211).
-It seats 100 guests and is wheelchair accessible.
+The planetarium is located on the second floor of Nicolaus Copernicus Hall (Room 211).
+There is a seating capacity of 100 and the facility is wheelchair accessible.
 The rooftop observatory features a 16-inch Cassegrain telescope.
-Visiting the observatory requires climbing stairs, but the 6th floor observing platform (featuring a variety of portable telescopes) is wheelchair accessible.
-All of these facilities are only open during regularly scheduled events, or by appointment.
+Visiting the observatory requires climbing stairs, but the sixth-floor observing platform (featuring a variety of portable telescopes) is wheelchair accessible.
+These facilities are open during regularly scheduled events, or by appointment.
 Students have access through various courses taken in the department.

 Visit Us

 A schedule of general public shows is posted below, and directions are found through the side bar.
 Public shows are not suitable for children age 5 and younger.
-Schools or day cares should contact the planetarium director to book a special, age-appropriate show for younger children.
-Large groups should book their own events rather than attend public shows due to limited seating.
-All schools and community groups (including scouts, PTOs, home schooling groups, libraries, and assisted living facilities) as well as Central classes and clubs are invited to schedule their own shows or observing sessions, using the contact information in the side bar.
+Large groups should book their own event rather than attend public shows due to limited seating.
+Any interested groups are invited to schedule their own event through the planetarium director using the contact information in the side bar.
 We regret that we cannot book birthday parties or events for individuals or individual families.

-Seating for all shows is on a first-come basis, and the doors normally open 30 minutes before the published start time.
+Doors to the planetarium open approximately 30 minutes before the published start time.
 Please arrive at least 15 minutes before the show begins, as we begin promptly.
-We regret that we cannot seat late-arriving visitors after the lights have been turned off due to safety concerns.
+We regret that we cannot seat late-arriving visitors after the lights have been turned off in order to maintain the dark environment in the room.
 We also have a NO FOOD, DRINK, CANDY, or GUM policy.
-Thank you for helping us take care of our facilities.
+We appreciate your help in taking care of our facilities.

 The planetarium follows Central’s inclement weather policy and will be closed when a storm or other emergency causes a University closure.